agc93/project-sicario/docs/content/en/patches/walkthrough/intro.md

 }
 ```

 On it's own a patch set doesn't do anything, that's up to the actual _patches_ in the set.

+##### Patch Set Grouping

+There is one important thing to note with patch sets: all the patches in a set are matched together.
+That means if one patch requires a previous change, or matches based on a value changed by a previous patch, they need to be in separate patch sets.
+For example, if you change the name of something and then want a later patch to find the property based on that new name, it needs to be in its own set.

 #### Patches